 - Have a live chat session with one of their support engineers

-None of the support options should cost you additional money, other from what you already paid when you bought the security suite.
+None of the support options should cost you additional money, other from what you already paid when you bought their product.

 Many "complete" security products bundle additional tools besides the core security modules.
 They may include password wallets, safely encrypted storage space in the cloud, parental control tools and so on.
-These additional tools shouldn’t hold the first place in your mind when you start looking for your next great security solution but they can be that little push you need in order to make the right choice between two similar security products.
-For instance, if you travel a lot and you take your Windows computer or device with you, you might prefer a security product that includes a VPN service plan, or subscribe to a VPN service separately.
-It is the only way in which you can be safe when you connect to unsafe public wireless networks like those found in airports, coffee shops, conference centers and so on.
+These additional tools should not hold the first place in your mind when you start looking for your next great security solution, but they can be that little push you need to make the right choice between two similar security products.
+For instance, if you are a traveler and you usually take your Windows computer or device with you, you should get a security product that includes a VPN service plan, or subscribe to a VPN service separately.
+It is the only way in which you can be safe when you connect to untrustworthy public wireless networks like those found in airports, coffee shops, conference centers and so on.

-If you’re a parent and you have to choose between two similar security suites but only one of them offers a parental control module, you should probably choose the one with the parental controls.
+If you are a parent, and you have to choose between two similar security suites, but only one of them offers a parental control module, you should probably choose the one with the parental controls.

-When choosing the right security product for you, you should check whether the additional tools it bundles are:
+When choosing to buy a security product, you should check whether the additional tools it bundles are:

 - Useful.
-Whatever they do, the additional tools you get when buying a security product should be useful to you.
-They shouldn’t be just clones of tools that are already found in Windows.
+The additional tools you get when buying a security product should be helpful to you.
+They should not only be clones of tools that are already found in Windows.

-- Don’t involve additional costs.
-If you need to pay more money in addition to what you already paid for the security suite, they’re not worth it.
+- Do not involve additional costs.
+If you need to pay more money in addition to what you already paid for the security suite, they are not worth it.

-This may sound a bit conservative like we’re some old-school team of editors who want to favor the big names of the IT security market.
-That’s not true and we assure you that reputation matters.
+This may sound a bit conservative like we are some old-school team of editors who want to favor the big names of the IT security market.
+That is not true, and we assure you that our intentions are honest: reputation matters!
 Buying and using a security product from a company with a good reputation is usually a safer bet than jumping all in with a security product from an unknown firm.
 Good security solutions tend to remain good as time passes.
-At the same time, there are many malware programs that disguise themselves as so-called security solutions.
-When choosing to use an unknown antivirus, for instance, you might end up installing a virus on your computer, which is exactly what you wanted to protect yourself from.
-So yes, we believe that in the security world, reputation matters a lot!
+At the same time, many malware programs disguise themselves as so-called security solutions.
+When choosing to use an unknown antivirus, for instance, you might end up installing a virus on your computer, which is what you wanted to protect yourself from.

-OK, you probably think that all the criteria we’ve talked about are fine and dandy but none of them is as important as the cost of that security solution.
-Most people tend to choose less expensive products, and while this is a good general approach, it’s not always the best.
+OK, you probably think that all the criteria we have talked about are fine and dandy, but none of them is as important as the cost of that security solution.
+Most people tend to choose less expensive products, and while this is a right general approach, it is not always the best.
 In the case of security products, that means that you should look for the lowest priced product that fits your needs and offers the protection you need.
 That product might not be the least expensive on the market.
-On the other hand, though, imagine how much it will cost you if you buy a bargain security product that can’t protect your personal files from ransomware threats?
+On the other hand, though, imagine how much it might cost you if you buy a bargain security product that cannot protect your files from ransomware?

-Our “Security for everyone" series is meant to help you choose the right antivirus product for you
+9. Read our "Security for everyone" series, because it is meant to help you choose the right antivirus product for you

 We believe that the above criteria are the most important when it comes to choosing the best antivirus/security solution for you.
-We have been writing reviews for security suites in our "Security for Everyone" series for many years and, ever since we began this series, we always strived to answer this question: which is the best security product for you?
+We have been writing reviews for security suites in our "Security for Everyone" series for many years and, ever since we began this series, we have always strived to answer this question: which is the best security product for our readers?

-Some security suites are better than others in terms of antimalware protection, some are easier to use, some offer many advanced settings, and so on and so forth.
-In each of our reviews, we cover all the above criteria and then we rate each security product.
+Some security suites are better than others regarding anti-malware protection; some are easier to use, some offer many advanced settings, and so on and so forth.
+In each of our reviews, we cover all the above criteria, and then we rate each security product.

-Each security suite has its ups and downs, and it’s very hard, if not impossible, to name one as the best for everyone.
+Each security product has its ups and downs, and it is difficult to name one as the best for everyone.
 A security product can be the right one for you as a beginner, while another might be the right one for you as an advanced technical user.
 Hopefully, the above criteria, together with our security reviews will help you identify the best antivirus product for you.
 Before closing this article, share with us in a comment the criteria that you use when purchasing an antivirus.
 Comment below and let's discuss.